rdxmb/docker_swarm_helpers/README.md

 KnownIssues and Limitations
 ============================

+  * Services including the given <SERVICE> in their names will also be displayed with dockernodeps.
+This is due to the fact that `docker service ps --filter "name=<SERVICE>" works like that.
   * Only tested for containers with status 'Running'.
 Maybe there are other states like 'healthy' which have to be added.

 Contribute